Source: Courtesy of Wikimedia Commons

 In the spring of 1642 Jean de Quen was entrusted with the Montagnais mission, with which he concerned himself for 11 years.
-This mission had been founded the preceding year at Tadoussac, where between spring and the end of August the fur trade brought Indians from all parts of the vast territory of the Saguenay, from the great Lac Mistassini in the interior to the Sept-Îles, on the shore of the St. Lawrence estuary.
+This mission had been founded the preceding year at Tadoussac, where between spring and the end of August the fur trade brought indigenous people from all parts of the vast territory of the Saguenay, from the great Lac Mistassini in the interior to the Sept-Îles, on the shore of the St. Lawrence estuary.
 Some also came from the south shore and from the Gaspé peninsula.
-Father de Quen was well prepared for this diversity of types, and was highly esteemed by the Montagnais; with the aid of Fathers Jacques Buteux, Gabriel Druillettes, Martin de Lyonne, and Charles Albanel, following one upon another, he created a form of summer mission suited to the existence of these nomadic peoples, and made a success of it.
+Father de Quen was well prepared for this diversity of types, and was highly esteemed by the Montagnais; with the aid of Fathers Jacques Buteux, Gabriel Druillettes, Martin de Lyonne, and Charles Albanel, who followed one after the other, he created a form of summer mission suited to the existence of these nomadic peoples, and made a success of it.
 He formed a solid nucleus of Christians who helped him to reach the most distant groups.
 (It was at Tadoussac that the first stone church in Canada was constructed, in 1646.)

-Crossing a part of the lake, he went to visit the Indians of the Porcupine nation at the mouth of the Rivière Métabetchouan, the meeting-place of the tribes from the interior of the Saguenay.
+Crossing a part of the lake, he went to visit the people of the Porcupine nation at the mouth of the Rivière Métabetchouan, the meeting-place of the nations from the interior of the Saguenay.

 Apart from the few months that these missions required annually, Jean de Quen concerned himself actively with his ministry at Sillery and Quebec, and in the vicinity (Beaupré shore, Île d’Orléans, etc.).
 In 1656 he was appointed superior of the missions in New France, a post which he occupied until 8 Sept.
 1659, a month before his death.
 It was during his term of office that, with the arrival of Abbé de Queylus [see Thubières] as vicar general, the crisis over ecclesiastical jurisdiction in New France came to a head.